 Seema Gajwani Leaves Public Welfare Foundation

-Initially, Ms. Gajwani served as Program Officer for Criminal and Juvenile Justice before Juvenile Justice was designated as a separate program area in 2011.
+Initially, Ms. Gajwani served as Program Officer for Criminal and Youth Justice before Youth Justice was designated as a separate program area in 2011.
 Since then, she has been Program Officer for Criminal Justice, leading the Foundation’s efforts to reduce over-incarceration of adults in the U.S., with a specific aim to reduce racial disparities.

 During Ms. Gajwani’s tenure, the Foundation’s criminal justice portfolio has focused on pretrial detention reform that reduces the number of people jailed unnecessarily pending trial by promoting the use of risk assessment tools as well as release policies and practices.
 It has also supported sentencing reform that aims to reduce lengthy stays in prison as well as the number of people charged with offenses.